Logmanager documentation

 Default gateway is important for correct communication of the system in your network.

-Now it is necessary to set a default gateway using chapter Routes.
+Now it is necessary to set it up, according to chapter Routes.

-Set a IP address of your default gateway which the Logmanager server has to use.
+Set an IP address of your default gateway, which the Logmanager server will to use.

 Configuring the DNS